falcopackages/falco-cli/docs/the_cli/usage.rst

         content = models.TextField()
         created_by = models.ForeignKey("users.User", on_delete=models.CASCADE, related_name="entries")

-**7. Make migrations for the new model and run them**
+**6. Make migrations for the new model and run them**

 .. code-block:: bash

-    hatch run makemigrations && hatch run migrate
+    just mm && just migrate

+``mm`` is an alias for ``makemigrations``

 .. admonition:: Auto migrations
     :class: tip dropdown

-    It is highly probable that you will need to run these commands after adding a new model, or just before executing ``crud`` (the next step).
+    It is highly probable that you will always need to run these commands after adding a new model, or just before executing ``crud`` (the next step).
 For this reason, there is an option to instruct the ``crud`` command to always perform this step first: